What did I see?

 If this bunny could talk, we would have heard “hold me”.
 Preferring hands to being in the cage was not a problem.
 There was no lack of hands eager to hold her.
 A bit of research and personal experience led us to think the bunny was around 3 weeks old.
 Biting the nipple off the bottle offered led me to believe Mom had stopped nursing.
 We prepared a feast fit for a bunny – cat milk in a bowl, water in a bowl, grass pulled and rabbit pellets!

-When Sweetie came in, quickly figured out there was a new cage set up minus a critter, so she made herself comfortable and was ready to wait.
-I closed the cage door and told her she was “doing time” for the crime of biting a bunny and chasing it with intent to devour.
-Sweetie looks very concerned, doesn’t she?
+I’d like to think the guilty cat chose to do time.
+When Sweetie finally gave up the search and came to the house, she soon found there was a new cage set up with a slight scent of the bunny that disappeared, so she made herself comfortable and was ready to wait.
+I closed the cage door and told her she was “doing time” for the crime of hurting a bunny and chasing it with intent to devour.
+Sweetie looks genuinely unconcerned, doesn’t she?

 And yes, I know it is illegal to keep a wild rabbit as a pet or to help if injured.
 Her injury turned out to be a scratch not a bite.
 For the next few days, she got lots of loving snuggle time.
 My daughters searched the pasture for a rabbit nest we knew couldn’t be far.
 The day to say good-bye came quickly.
 The girls took her close to the nest they found and watched the bunny reunite with her siblings.
 Oh, the stories the tiny bunny could entertain them with!

 We never went back to the nest.
 I like to believe when it was time to leave the nest and go out on her/his own, they decided to hang around outside our house.
 We frequently see a bunny in the yard that looks like it could be our snuggle bunny.
 I like to think she lives here!